Lisa Rinna ‘RHOBH’ Drama: Did Dorit And PK’s Behavior Change Her Feelings About Them?

 “There’s going to be very painful moments in your life that will change your entire world in a matter of minutes.
 These moments will change YOU.
 Let them make you stronger, smarter, kinder.
 But don’t you go and become someone that you’re not.
 Cry.
 Scream if you have to.
 Then you straighten out that crown and keep it moving,” read a quote that Lisa Rinna recently shared on Twitter without saying much about it.

 On The Real Housewives of Beverly Hills, Rinna was invited to Dorit’s home for a dinner party.
-During the dinner, Eileen Davidson’s name came up and Dorit and her husband PK felt that Eileen had been unfair last year when she decided to withhold the news that her mother had passed away just days prior to filming the reunion special last year.
+During the dinner, Eileen Davidson’s name came up, and Dorit and her husband PK felt that Eileen had been unfair last year when she decided to withhold the news that her mother had passed away just days before filming the reunion special last year.

 Rinna understood why Eileen didn’t share the news, as she wanted to deal with the news first and then not bring it up at the reunion so her co-stars would treat her differently.
 And when this news came up, Rinna was surprised to hear how critical her new co-stars were of Eileen, especially since she herself had been in that situation herself.